 Running a self-drive hire business is no mean feat.
-As any established business owner will know, there’s a host of potential hazards to manage.
-From market competition to fraudulent customers, vehicle damage to late returns, how can you make sure you’re doing it right?
+As any business owner will know, there’s a whole host of potential hazards to manage; from market competition and fraudulent customers, to vehicle damage and late returns.

 If you’re just starting out, the best thing you can do is prepare yourself for all eventualities, protect yourself against risk – and try to steer clear of the common pitfalls.

 Here are some of the key mistakes to avoid: